Collection: Spurtle

 Hand Made Contemporary Spurtle

-This uniquely Scottish tool dates back to the fifteenth century, and originally resembled a long thin wooden spatula, which proved to be ideal for stirring oatmeal /porridge and gruel, soups and stews.
-Latterly the spurtle has evolved into a long wooden tapered stick, which although effective for stirring is pretty useless at spooning/scraping out the pot contents, requiring the use of a spatula/spoon to get the stuff out.
+This uniquely Scottish tool dates back to the fifteenth century.
+Records suggest that it originally resembled a long thin wooden spatula, which proved to be ideal for stirring oatmeal /porridge and gruel, soups and stews.
+Latterly the spurtle has evolved into a long wooden tapered stick, which although effective for stirring is pretty useless at scraping out the pot contents, requiring the use of a spatula or spoon to get the stuff out.
 More washing up.

-Having made and used the stick version for years I'd had enough, so I designed my own contemporary version of a spurtle, with a nod to the original design.
-So here you have it.
-A long slim spatula angled at the bottom, which will do everything required of a spurtle, as well as being my go-to kitchen tool for making light and creamy scrambled eggs, or sauces.
+Having made and used the stick version for years, I finally designed my own contemporary version of a spurtle, with a nod to the original design.
+So here is, an ergonomic design incorporating a comfortable rounded handle gradually tapering down to a slim mini-spatula, rounded to get into the corners of the saucepan, and angled at the bottom for ease of use.
+It is now my my go-to kitchen tool for lump free porridge making, light and creamy scrambled eggs, batters, and all sauces.

-Hand made from Cornish cherry with a handy hanging loop, my all new spurtle has been very popular since I introduced it in my shop midway through 2024.
-They sold very well alongside my toaster tongs - another must-have kitchen tool that you never knew you needed.
+It is hand made from Cornish cherry with a handy hanging loop, and has been very popular since I introduced it in my shop.
+It is level pegging in popularity with my toaster tongs - another must-have kitchen tool that you never knew you needed.

 Approx dimensions: 30 cm long x 3 cm wide x 1 cm thick.